-Financial Statement: Franko also presented the Financial Statement for the year ended December 31, 2020 to the membership.
-He commended the Credit Union on another successful year.
+Financial Statements: Ryley Magnus presented the audited financial statements for the year ended December 31, 2021 to the membership.

-Adoption of Reports: Moved by Brian Gottfried/Nona Holtz the reports be adopted as presented.
+Adoption of Reports: Moved by Alan Olfert/Ruth Hardcastle the reports be adopted as presented.
 Carried.

-Appointment of Auditors: Moved by Nona Holtz, Chair of the Audit and Risk Committee/ Karen Mitzel we appoint MNP LLP as Auditors for 2021.
+Appointment of Auditors: Moved by Karen Mitzel/Phyllis German we appoint MNP LLP as

+Auditors for 2022.
 Carried.